-Figures 10 and 11 show country-specific estimates of trends in SMD rates for the EU15 and NMS10.
-Among the EU15 the majority of the countries have relatively low SMD rates (around 5 %) and rates that have changed little over the decade up to 2016 (apart from a rise in the UK and Ireland to 2012 followed by decline).
+Figures 1c and 2c show country-specific estimates of trends in SMD rates for the EU15 and NMS10.
+Among the EU15 the majority of the countries have relatively low

+SMD rates (around 5%) and rates that have changed little over the decade up to 2016 (apart from a rise in the UK and Ireland to 2012 followed by decline).
 Portugal, Italy, and Greece stand out because their SMD rates are around 10% at the start of the period, and increase markedly thereafter, especially in Greece (a rate of over 20% in 2016).
 The NMS10 stand out too, because SMD rates are higher than in EU15 countries for many of them.
 The rates are around 5% at the onset of the Great Recession for only three countries (EE, CZ, SI), but reach around 45% in Bulgaria in 2010.
 The rate for Bulgaria is around one-third in 2014-2016.
 Compared to the EU15, there is a more distinct decline in SMD rates as the decade progressed.

-More generally, it appears that trends over time in countries' SMD rates tend to be more similar to trends in their anchored poverty rates (Figures 4 and 5) than to the trends in their relative poverty rates (Figures 2 and 3).
-Both SMD and anchored poverty measures are reliant on components that are not updated over time (the deprivation items and cut-off, and real income poverty line).
+More generally, it appears that trends over time in countries' SMD rates tend to be more similar to trends in their anchored poverty rates (Figs. 1b and 2b) than to the trends in their AROP rates (Figs. 1a and 2a).
+Both SMD and anchored poverty measures are reliant on components that are not updated over time-the deprivation items and cut-off, and real income poverty line.
 The ranking of countries according to SMD rate is not necessarily the same as the ranking by income poverty rate.